 The tenzir-cli

-client is used to authenticate with the tenzir-platform
+client handles authentication with the tenzir-platform

 CLI.